GP-Stanley/tech264-docker-kubernetes/docker.md.md

   * Refresh web browser with local host running (to check nginx is running).
   * `docker exec -it determined_fermi sh`
-    * (-i (interpreter) t (terminal), container ID or name, sh (shell)).
+    * -i: Interactive mode.
+    * t: Allocate a terminal.
+      * A pseudo-TTY (pseudo-terminal) is a software interface that emulates a physical terminal.
+      * It allows programs to interact with the terminal as if they were connected to a real terminal device.
+      * In the context of Docker, a pseudo-TTY is used to provide an interactive shell session within a container.
+    * name of the container.
+    * sh: Shell to be used inside the container.

 ![alt text](./dk-images/image-15.png)

 *Note!
 This will give you the following error:
 `the input device is not a TTY.
-If you are using mintty, try prefixing the command with 'winpty'` .
+If you are using mintty, try prefixing the command with 'winpty'`.
 Fear not!
 This is normal.
 To fix this, we can use the `alias` command.*

 * Error: we need to prefix the command to fix this.
   * Fix: run an alias command.